Zum Hauptinhalt springen

 • Principle: Measures the hydrogen ion concentration in the solution

-• Method: A pH meter or indicator strips show the acidity level
+• Method: A pH meter or indicator strips indicate the acidity level

-• Best suited for: Quick, rough estimation of acidity
+• Best suited for: Quick, rough estimation of acid content

 • Advantages:

-✔️ Simple and quick - Requires minimal equipment
+✔️ Simple and fast - Requires minimal equipment

 ✔️ Low cost - Simple pH strips or meters are affordable